apache/flink/docs/dev/connectors/kafka.md

         <td>1.7.0</td>
         <td>FlinkKafkaConsumer<br>
         FlinkKafkaProducer</td>
-        <td>1.x,2.x</td>
+        <td>>= 1.x</td>
-        <td>This is a modern kafka connector that does not bind to a fixed version of the Kafka client, it only tracks the latest version of the Kafka client.</td>
+        <td>This Kafka connector attempts to track the latest version of the Kafka client.
+The version of the client it uses may change between Flink releases.
+Modern Kafka clients are backwards compatible with broker versions 0.10.0 or later.</td>
         </tr>
   </tbody>
 </table>